About this guide

 - design research skills

 - the ability to skillfully navigate organizational relationships

 - the ability to deliver artifacts that guide development, like wireframes and prototypes

 This guide includes information that may be new to the designers we hire (who may be new to government), and useful starting points for conversations with the people we work with (who may be new to UX design).
-For a more high-level take on UX see 18F’s methods.
-18F staff should also consult our Handbook, New Hire README, Project Start Guide, and Before You Ship guide.
+For details of specific UX activities and how to conduct them, see 18F’s methods.

 How to use this guide